Feature Reference

 Preview Size Presets

-Pressing z cycles through three preview size presets:
+Pressing z cycles through six preview size presets:

 Configuration